-Side and Rear Fencing 22.2
+23.2 Side and Rear Fencing

 All side and rear boundary fencing must be constructed from timber palings, to a height of 1900mm (+/-50mm).
 Side boundary fencing must terminate and return to the dwelling at least 1.0m behind the front building line.
 This part of the fence that returns to the house is known as a wing fence.
 Wing fencing must also be constructed from timber palings, unless approved by the BBDAC.
 Wing fencing must be 1900mm (+/-50mm) in height.
 It is encouraged to include a gate within the wing fencing; however, direct access to the rear yard may be possible either via a gate or directly from your garage.
 Where timber paling fencing is used, timber capping is encouraged.
-Fencing constructed along the side boundary forward of the dwelling or along the front boundary is not encouraged.

-22.3 Side Street Fencing
+23.3 Side Street Fencing

-On a lot with a side boundary that forms the rear boundary of an adjoining lot, the side fence on that boundary can continue to the front boundary.
-On corner lots, fencing to the secondary street frontage should be setback a minimum of 3.0m from the primary street frontage.
+On a corner lot with a side boundary that forms the rear boundary of an adjoining lot, the side fence on that boundary can continue to the front boundary.
+On corner lots, fencing to the secondary street frontage should be setback a minimum of 4.0m from the primary street frontage.

 For fencing to boundaries abutting a reserve and on corner lots, the side fencing along the secondary street must be constructed from timber palings to a height of 1900mm (+/-50mm).
-Exposed posts on both sides of the palings are encouraged and palings must be on the external side fronting the street.
-On corner lots fronting Vineyard Road the posts must be exposed to both sides of the paling fence.
+The fencing must have exposed posts on both sides of the palings and palings must be on the external side fronting the street.

-23 Front Landscaping
+24 Front Landscaping